RMS Queen Elizabeth: Final years

-The ship was now under Hong Kong ownership, and she sailed to Hong Kong on 10 February 1971.
-This proved to be problematic, for the ship's engines and boilers were in poor condition after several years of neglect.
-The now retired Commodore Marr and a former chief engineer of the ship were hired by Tung as advisors for the journey to Hong Kong.
-Marr recommended that Seawise University be towed to the New Territories, but Tung and his crew were convinced that they could sail the ship there using just the aft engines and boilers.
+The ship was under Hong Kong ownership, and sailed for Hong Kong on 10 February 1971.
+This was ill-advised, as the ship's engines and boilers were in poor condition after several years of neglect.
+The retired Commodore Marr and a former chief engineer of the ship were hired by Tung as advisors for the journey to Hong Kong.
+Marr recommended that Seawise University be towed to the New Territories, but Tung and his crew were convinced that they could get there using just the aft engines and boilers.
 The planned several-week trip turned into months as the crew battled with boiler issues and a fire.
-An unplanned lengthy mid-voyage stopover allowed the new owners to fly spare parts out to the ship and carry out repairs before resuming the course to Hong Kong Harbour, where she arrived in July 1971.
+An unplanned lengthy mid-voyage stopover allowed the new owners to fly spare parts out to the ship and carry out repairs before resuming course, arriving in Hong Kong Harbour in July 1971.

 With the £5 million conversion nearing completion, the vessel caught fire on 9 January 1972.
 These fires were set deliberately, as several blazes broke out simultaneously throughout the ship and a later court of inquiry handed down a cause of arson by person or persons unknown.
-The fact that C.Y.
-Tung had acquired the vessel for $3.5 million, and had insured it for $8 million, led some to speculate that the inferno was part of a fraud to collect on the insurance claim.
+The fact that Tung had acquired the vessel for $3.5 million, and had insured it for $8 million, led some to speculate that the inferno was part of a fraud to collect on the insurance claim.
 Others speculated that the fires were the result of a conflict between Tung, a Chinese Nationalist, and Communist-dominated ship construction unions.